 For entities in which the Company has variable interests, the Company focuses on identifying which entity has the power to direct the activities that most significantly impact the variable interest entity's economic performance and which enterprise has the obligation to absorb losses or the right to receive benefits from the variable interest entity.
 If the Company is the primary beneficiary of a variable interest entity, the assets, liabilities and results of operations of the variable interest entity will be included in the Company's consolidated financial statement.
-As of September 29, 2017, the Company had two variable interest entities, only one of which were consolidated, because it was determined that the Company was the primary beneficiary.
-As of September 29, 2017, total assets and liabilities for the consolidated variable interest entity was \$6.4 million and \$0.2 million, respectively.
+As of September 28, 2018, the Company had two variable interest entities, only one of which was consolidated, because it was determined that the Company was the primary beneficiary.
+As of September 28, 2018, total assets and liabilities for the consolidated variable interest entity was \$22.3 million and \$8.6 million, respectively.